Skip to main content

 Protect the Richmond River Koala Parks

-The largest stronghold of koalas in the Richmond catchment is under threat.
 Help stop their homes from being logged and help protect them in National Parks before it's too late!
 These koalas are genetically distinct from those in the Great Koala National Park.

 Join in calling for 56,200 hectares of public native forests in the southern Richmond River valley and Richmond Range (south of the Bruxner Highway) to be made into national parks.